Expand Medicare

 Recommendation:

 We all know from working with groups that a change in direction requires we obtain support of a clear majority of decision makers.
-To pass healthcare reform we need to organize The People's agreement via their representatives in Congress.
+To pass healthcare reform we need to organize The People's agreement via the election to Congress of a majority in support of the platform.

 Great changes in law do not happen without a 60 Senate majority willing to debate the proposal.
 Even when we win an election, members of Congress will oppose reform.
 We must be ready to organize accountability within their district until vulnerable obstructionists are polling to lose the next election otherwise the lack of consequences incentivizes delay.
 Only polling to lose the next election motivates Republicans to compromise, because with less seats after the election they risk having even more progressive legislation pass.